spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/multiserver-shooter/tutorial-multiserver-setup.md

 **Let's get started!**<br/>
 <br/>

-### Step 2: Clone the Unreal GDK Example Project repository
+### Step 2: Clone the GDK for Unreal's Example Project repository

 Clone the Unreal GDK Example Project repository and checkout the tutorial branch using one of the following commands: